-We have a bad habit of seeking instant gratification when it comes to a lot of things.
+The fast pace of modern life has given us all a bad habit of seeking instant gratification.
 We expect to feel healthier after eating one kale salad for lunch.
 We check the mirror every 10 minutes to make sure that new face mask is actually working.
 And if a round of squats doesn't display instant booty-lifting benefits, well, we're likely to fall right off the fitness bandwagon.
-The point is: When we test a new product, service, or treatment, we often anticipate immediate, life-altering results that we don't always get.
+The point is: When we test a new product, service, or treatment, we tend to anticipate immediate, life-altering results we don't always get.

 It's the same with hair growth.
-We have a tendency to keep track of every centimeter, performing length checks like clockwork, in hopes that the vitamins or scalp massages we've been doing are working.
+It's tempting to keep track of every centimeter, performing length checks like clockwork, in hopes that the vitamins we've been taking or scalp massages we've been doing are working.
 When that fails, we turn to Dr. Google for at-home remedies.
-During one recent YouTube binge — where we watched people smear banana and eggs on their scalps on the quest for lengthy strands — we came upon a kitchen concoction that's praised for speeding up hair growth: rice water.
-Once we watched three or four bloggers with waist-length hair talk about the magic of fermented rice water, we had to wonder: Is this stuff legit?
+During one recent YouTube binge — where we watched people smear banana and eggs on their scalps in the quest for longer strands — we came upon a kitchen concoction that's praised for speeding up hair growth: rice water.

 The practice of using rice water as a hair treatment is by no means new.
-Researchers date the beauty ritual back to ancient Japan, when court ladies living during the Heian period would saturate their hair in fermented rice water (also called Yu-Su-Ru) to stimulate growth.
-The process has resurfaced on YouTube with influencers and bloggers seeping rice water for up to three days to ferment it at home.
+Researchers track the beauty ritual back to ancient Japan, when court ladies living during the Heian period would saturate their hair in fermented rice water (also called Yu-Su-Ru) to stimulate growth.
+The process has resurfaced on YouTube, with influencers and bloggers steeping rice water for up to three days to ferment it at home.
 After the rice has soaked, it's strained from the water and the liquid is used to saturate the hair as a rinse-out or leave-in treatment.

 According to dermatologist Dennis Gross, MD, founder of Dr. Dennis Gross Skincare, there are no scientific studies or data to prove that rice water actually grows hair.
 In fact, there are very few topical treatments that have scientific backing when it comes to hair growth aside from Rogaine, prescription Procepia pills, and other treatments that might be given to you by your doctor, says Dr. Gross.
 The fact is, the rate your hair grows is mostly determined by genetics.

-And the benefits of rice protein aren't exclusive to DIY treatments.
-There are over-the-counter products that contain rice protein and fermented rice water if you don't feel like soaking your Uncle Ben's at home.
-Sadick also recommends adding ingredients like coconut oil, shea butter, and silk proteins to your product regimen to keep your strands healthy and lustrous.
+The benefits of rice protein aren't exclusive to DIY treatments: There are over-the-counter products that contain rice protein and fermented rice water if you don't feel like soaking your Uncle Ben's at home.
+Mielle Organics uses the starchy water in its moisturizing milk to help strengthen and hydrate the hair; Briogeo utilizes rice amino acids in its Curl Charisma range to help promote shiny, enhanced curls.
+Dr. Sadick also recommends adding ingredients like coconut oil, shea butter, and silk proteins to your product regimen to keep your strands healthy and lustrous.